 Learn how to be an advocate.
 Not sure how to ask for what you need from your doctor?
-Want to encourage other diabetics to speak up for themselves?
+Want to encourage others who have diabetes to speak up for themselves?
 Social health networks provide lots of opportunities to build up your empowerment muscles and help others to do the same.

-And don’t forget that online communities are not just for those who are living with diabetes.
-Partners, other family members, and parents of diabetic children can also find resources and support when they need it most.
+And don’t forget that online communities are not just for those who live with diabetes.
+Partners, other family members, and parents of children with diabetes can also find resources and support when they need it most.

 Ready to get connected?
-The leading social health network for diabetics is DiabeticConnect.com, with more than 700,000 members.
-In addition to an online support community, Diabetic Connect offers articles, diabetic-friendly recipes, and even social media apps to help you stay connected on the run.
+The leading social health network for people with diabetes is DiabeticConnect.com, with more than 700,000 members.
+In addition to an online support community, Diabetic Connect offers articles and diabetes-friendly recipes.
 On Diabetic Connect, you are anonymous, so you can feel confident that when you choose to share personal information or experiences your identity is protected.